Benefits of options trading

 Options are used by some traders as a means of mitigating risk.

-Flexibility: options provide the ability to profit whether the market is going up, down, or staying flat.
+Flexibility: Options allow you to make money whether the market is going up, down, or staying flat.
 This presents more potential opportunities to profit and diversify.

-Hedging: by trading on options strategically, you can protect your broader investments from adverse market movements.
-Learn more about hedging below.
+Hedging: By trading on options strategically, you can protect your wider investments from adverse market movements.

 Hedging

-A long put option can be used as a type of insurance against a drop in the price of an asset you already hold a position in.
-Using options to hedge can reduce short-term risk and limit any losses.
+A long-put option can be used as a type of insurance against a drop in the price of an asset you already hold a position in.
+Using options to hedge can reduce short-term risk and limit any losses – with the benefit being that it could generate additional profit.

 You may be able to buy a put option directly on the asset you hold, or on an index which is closely correlated to your portfolio, known as a proxy hedge.
 The goal is to offset any losses that may occur in your portfolio if there are adverse movements in the underlying market.